 Χ.Ι. Παπαχριστοδουλου, ΙΣΤΟΡΙΑ ΤΗΣ ΡΟΔΟΥ, ΑΠΟ ΤΟΥΣ ΠΡΟΙΣΤΟΡΙΚΟΥΣ ΧΡΟΝΟΥΣ ΕΩΣ ΤΗΝ ΕΝΣΩΜΑΤΩΣΗ ΤΗΣ ΔΩΔΕΚΑΝΙΣΟΥ (1948). Αθηνα, 1994.

 Vicky Dikou-Adwera, Lindos The beauty that outlasts time: Photographs, History, Tourist Guide, Publisher Marmatakis Bros, Chania.

 EU Senior Citizens & Students – 50% discount (Personal Document required)

 – The Acropolis is reachable only on foot or on a donkey.
 One way donkey ride costs approx. 6 €

 – Distance between the village center (the Piazza Square) until the Entrance of the Acropolis is approx. 15 min walk

-– There are Information stands inside the Archaeologica site to learn about the Acropolis and its History
+– There are Information stands inside the Archaeological site to learn about the Acropolis and its history